LUNNA-GUY13/Colonic-python-IDE/README.md

 ## How to Run

-You need Python 3.x and Tkinter installed (which is usually included with Python).
+You need Python 3.x and Tkinter (which is usually included with Python)(HYPER OPTIONAL : `pip install numba` for some features :) ).

 1. Save the `COLONICAL.PY` script.
 2. Run it from your terminal: